mathieuhardy/axum-skeleton/docs/configuration.md

 A base file is loaded (`base.yml`) by the application and all settings are available unless they are overrided by the environment configuration.

+## Dotenv configuration

+Some configurations are made by environment variables.
+They can be defined in a `.env` file placed at the root folder of the repository and are loaded during development process (i.e. not for productions environments).

+> **Note**
+> Get more information about [dotenv][1].

 ## Dynamic overrides